 Georgia Cracked Windshield Laws

 Georgia cracked winshield usage is governed by the state's Code.
-All relevant laws, rules and regulations pertaining to cracked windshields and windows in Georgia have been provided below.
+All relevant laws, rules and regulations pertaining to cracked windshields and windows in Georgia are provided below.
 Make sure to examine the regulations carefully and repair your window cracks or replace cracked windows.

-Obstructed windshields, cracked windshields, windshield replacement and other laws and regulations are different for every state.
-Cracked windshield laws in Georgia prohibit driving vehicles where driver’s view of the road is obstructed.
+Cracked windshield, obstructed view, window replacements, and other regulations and rules are different for every state.
+Cracked windshield laws in Georgia prohibit driving vehicles when your view of the road is obstructed.

 Can I drive with a cracked windshield in Georgia?

-Georgia laws prohibit cracks on windshields which are in a starburst or spider web pattern larger than three by three inches.
-See our window crack types article for more information!
+Georgia laws specifically prohibit cracks on windshields if are in a starburst or spider web pattern larger than three by three inches.
+See our window crack types article for more information.

-Furthermore GA drivers are not permitted to operate vehicles with obstructed view of the road.
+Furthermore, drivers in Georgia are not allowed to operate vehicles which have obstructed view of the road.
 No stickers or other objects may be attached to car windshields which prevent clear view of the road or any intersecting highways.

 Other laws and regulations:

-• Obstructed windshield regulations: No sign, poster, or other non-transparent materials are permitted on windshields if the obstruct, obscure or impair visibility.
+• Obstructed windshield regulations: No sign, poster, or other non-transparent materials are permitted on windshields if they obstruct, obscure or impair visibility.

 • Replacement windshields: Replacement windshield glass must be of the same kind and quality, and any repairs should restore vehicle to its original state.

-• Windshield wipers: vehicles must be equipped with windshield wipers in good working conditions.
-Cracks which prevent wipers from operating correctly may be illegal.
+• Windshield wipers: Vehicles must be equipped with windshield wipers in good working conditions.
+Cracks preventing windshield wipers from normal operation may be illegal.

 Federal cracked windshield regulations

-Check our data with your local law enforcement or other relevant agencies!
+We always advise checking with your local law enforcement or other relevant agencies.
 Georgia cracked window laws or windshield obstruction regulations in certain cities or counties may be different from state legislation.
 While we do our very best to advise whether it is legal to drive with cracked windshield, we can not be held liable for any potentially incorrect or misinterpreted info.
 Very often it is up to individual police officers to determine if your clear view of the road is obstructed.

 State of Georgia Info